stream-interop/interface/README.md

 ## Implementations

-Reference implementations are available at <https://github.com/stream-interop/impl>.

 Implementations MAY encapsulate a string, or some other kind of data source, instead of a `resource`.

 Implementations encapsulating something besides a `resource` MUST behave *as if* they encapsulate a resource.

+Implementations MAY define additional class members not defined in these interfaces.

+Notes:

+- **Reference implementations** are avaliable at <https://github.com/stream-interop/impl>.

 ## Q & A